 • Hazard Communications (HAZCOM) Procedures

 All district staff are required to follow the HAZCOM rules outlined in the district's safety program.
-This plan meets the requirements of Oregon-OSHA and helps to insure a safe and healthful workplace.
+This plan meets the requirements of Oregon-OSHA and helps to ensure a safe and healthy workplace.
 Only district-supplied chemicals are to be used in district facilities or programs.
 No chemicals or pesticides brought from home are to be used.
-All pesticide activities must comply with district policy, administrative directive and procedures described in the district's Integrated Pest Management Program Manual.
+All pesticide activities must comply with district policy, administrative directive, and procedures described in the district's Integrated Pest Management Program Manual.

 For safety data sheets or SDS (Formerly known as Material Safety Data Sheets, or MSDS) information, please see the link in the section at the bottom of this page.

 Chemicals or products from district facilities require proper disposal to avoid injury, liabilities, and fines.
 Chemicals, old products, used or expended chemicals must not go into the trash.
 If you have a new program or are inheriting one, please call for additional assistance.
 Environmental Health and Safety staff will come to your school and provide assistance or answer any questions you may have.
 Please store chemicals in a secure place to avoid creating a hazard.